Babies are truly amazing and can enhance your life tremendously. When we think of babies, we think of tiny, idyllic clean humans.

 Children love stuffed toys for a variety of reasons.
 However, under the surface, stuffed toys harbor germs that may put your baby at risk of infection.
 Soft, cuddly toys are almost like sponges when it comes to attracting and retaining germs.
 They act as a reservoir for bacteria and transport germs from toy to baby.
 The best way to fight against infections and keep your baby safe from germs is to wash them every 3 weeks.
 Wash in hot water and dry them on high heat to kill all the germs.

 Tummy-time is an important time in a baby’s life.
 It is their time to explore and discover the world around them.
 Babies spend a lot of young life crawling on their hands and knees.
 Parents often opt to have carpet or rugs on the floor for softness and comfort.
 But did you know that even when your carpet looks clean and spot-free, it may still have unwanted germs?
-Scientist have found carpets to be 4,000 times dirtier than the toilet seat.
+Scientists have found carpets to be 4,000 times dirtier than the toilet seat.
+For this reason, many opt for a professional Melbourne Carpet Cleaning company, or similar in their area, to steam clean their rugs and carpets regularly.
+This not only removes stains and odors, but also kills mold, bacteria, mites, and other pathogens in minutes.
 The number one thing that can be living in your carpet is Dust Mites.
 Dust Mites feed off the dead skin that is dropped by you and your family.
 They are a common cause of asthma and other allergic symptoms.
-Bacteria and Viruses, like the Norovirus that causes the stomach flu, can survive on uncleaned carpet for a month or more.
+Bacteria and Viruses, like the Norovirus that causes the stomach flu, can survive on an uncleaned carpet for a month or more.
 Pollen and Mold are also things that may live in your carpet.

 It is recommended that you vacuum your carpets or rugs at least 4 times a week.
 Carpet manufacturers recommend cleaning every 12-18 months using the hot water extracting method.
 It is a method of steam cleaning where the water temperature during cleaning can reach 230°F or more.